robnascimento/robnascimento/README.md

 ### Robson

-- 👋 Hi there, I'm a trained researcher in Mathematics turned to Data Science 😃.
+- 👋 Hi there, I'm a trained researcher in Mathematics transitioning into Data Science and Financial Machine Learning

-- ✍🏽 I enjoy solving problems and I'm fascinated by the challenges facing Data Science and Machine Learning 😎.
+- ✍🏽 I enjoy solving Math and Logic Puzzles, and I'm fascinated with the applications of Data Science, Machine Learning, and Deep Learning to Finance

-- 🌱 I’m currently learning Machine Learning and Deep Learning 🧐.
+- 🌱 I’m currently learning ML/PL

-- 👯 I’m open to collaborating with any project facing DS/ML/DL 💪🏼.
+- 👯 I’m open to collaborating with any project facing DS/ML/DL 💪🏼

-- 📫 Get in Touch 🙏🏼:
+- 📫 Get in Touch 🙏🏼

 - LinkedIn: [robnascimento](https://www.linkedin.com/in/robnascimento/)